anuket-project/anuket-specifications/doc/ref_impl/cntt-ri/chapters/chapter06.md

 ### 6.3.7 Network planning information
 Network planning info for resource pool needs to be defined, which should include Vlan ID, allocated IP range, the applied node set.

+Multiple instances are expected, one instance for each network plane.

 | Field # | type | mandatory | Instruction |
 |----|--------------------|----------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | APPLICATION_LAYER | String | Yes |   |